Honeywell OneWireless Wireless Device Manager (WDM)

 Prerequisites

-remotely exploitableno authentication requiredlow complexityhigh CVSS score (9.4)no patch available
+remotely exploitableno authentication requiredlow complexityhigh CVSS score (9.4)affects operational control systemspotential for code execution enabling device manipulation

 Exploitability